 In concrete terms, we aim to:

-- Bring good news to LGBT+ Catholics
+- Bring good news

-- Deliver pastoral support for LGBT+ Catholics
+- Deliver pastoral support

-- Provide resources for LGBT+ Catholics
+- Develop and Provide resources

-- Practise advocacy for LGBT+ Catholics
+- Practise advocacy

 Bringing Good News/ Proclaiming the Gospel

 The word “Gospel” is derived from “Good News”.
 Pope Francis’ first Apostolic Exhortation, Evangelii Gaudium (The Joy of the Gospel), emphasised this aspect of the Gospel message, and insisted that evangelization and proclaiming the Gospel is a task for all Catholics, not just for ordained clergy.
-In taking on this task in accordance with our own constitution, we are, in effect, bringing good news to LGBT Catholics – and carrying out Pope Francis’ instruction (and have been doing so, since well before he issued it).
+In taking on this task in accordance with our own constitution, we are, in effect, bringing good news to LGBT+ Catholics – and carrying out Pope Francis’ instruction (and have been doing so, since well before he issued it).

 Delivering pastoral support.

-Proclaiming Good News to LGBT+ Catholics is itself a form of pastoral support, for those who have been accustomed to hearing allegations that an affectional orientation to the same sex, or a non-conformist gender identity are somehow pathological, disordered, unnatural or sinful, and who in consequence have found themselves or believed themselves to be rejected by the Church.
+Proclaiming Good News to LGBT+ Catholics is itself a form of pastoral support.
+For those who have been accustomed to hearing allegations that an affectional orientation to the same sex, or a non-conformist gender identity are somehow pathological, disordered, unnatural or sinful, and who in consequence have found themselves or believed themselves to be rejected by the Church.

 Specifically, this pastoral support is made concrete in a number of ways, at both national and regional level.